HugoXOX3/PythonBitcoinMiner/README.md

 ```
 main.pyw
 ```
-You can confirm it run in Task Manager(Find the usage of python.exe).Done this is EZ right.
+You can confirm it run in Task Manager(Find the usage of python.exe).

 ---
 Coming Preferences